-'''

-class psamm.util.FrozenOrderedSet (seq=[])

-'''

-An immutable set that retains insertion order.

-'''

-class psamm.util.DictView(d)

-'''

-An immutable wrapper around another dict-like object.
+- class psamm.util.FrozenOrderedSet (seq=[]) An immutable set that retains insertion order. - class psamm.util.DictView(d) An immutable wrapper around another dict-like object.

-'''

-psamm.util.create_unique_id(prefix, existing_ids)

-'''

-Return a unique string ID from the prefix.

-First check if the prefix is itself a unique ID in the set-like parameter existing_ids.
+First check if the prefix is itself a unique ID in the set-like parameter existing\ids.
 If not, try integers in ascending order appended to the prefix until a unique ID is found.